 Q: How is the Spend Index™ calculated?
 A: DRMetrix works with numerous advertising agencies that provide weekly post log rates for different networks, dayparts, spots lengths, as well as for both national and local breaks on the networks.
 These spot valuations are averaged across multiple agencies so that an industry average monetary value can be assigned each week to airings detected by DRMetrix.
 Once the valuation of each schedule is projected for any ranking report, the ranking position and Spend Index™ scores are assigned.

 Q: As an advertiser, I know I'm spending more money on one campaign vs another but sometimes the spend index™ doesn't reflect that reality.
 Why doesn't the Spend Index™ correlate more closely to the actual money I'm spending?
 A: The Spend Index™ is based on the "estimated valuation" of the schedule not what was paid for the schedule.
 There are numerous reasons why the projected valuation can vary from the actual cost such as make goods, per inquiry clearances, fire sales, different agencies doing the buying, etc. DRMetrix uses the same media valuations across all schedules down to the network/daypart combination for both local and national spot valuations.
 If you are having difficulty understanding why a certain schedule was awarded a particular Spend Index™ score in comparison to any other schedule, we recommend using AdSphere to export summary reports of both schedules.
-Ask any DR agency to apply their rates to both campaigns for each network/daypart combination being careful to apply correct rates for national and local clearances.
+Please click here for a video tutorial showing you how to do this.
+If you don't have access to AdSphere, please contact us for a free trail or for assistance.
+As the video will show, just ask any DR agency to apply their rates to both campaigns for each network/daypart combination being careful to apply correct rates for national and local clearances.
 Make sure your agency applies regular rates for all $0 make goods, per inquiry clearances, etc. This is a similar process to how schedule valuations are calculated in AdSphere.
-If after analyzing the data you are not satisfied, or have additional questions, please contact DRMetrix.
+If after analyzing the data you are not satisfied, or have additional questions, please contact DRMetrix

 Q: I know I'm spending more than the competition.
 They can't possibly be spending more!
 A: We recommend following the above approach and contacting DRMetrix should you have any additional questions.